pierrecagne/cs-2440-fall-2025-git-github/presentation.md

 3. **Edit** - Make changes locally
 4. **Commit** - Save changes locally
 5. **Push** - Upload to your fork on GitHub
-6. **Pull Request** - Ask instructor to merge your changes
+6. Repeat steps 3-5 as needed until you're ready to submit.
+7. **Pull Request** - Make a pull request on the original repository

 ### Step-by-Step Instructions

+#### 0. Create a GitHub Account (if you don't have one already)

 #### 1. Fork the Repository (GitHub)
 - Go to the assignment repository on GitHub
 - Click the **"Fork"** button (top-right)
-- This creates YOUR copy of the repo on GitHub
+- This creates **your** copy of the repo on GitHub

 #### 2. Clone Your Fork (Git)
 ```bash